crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that would cause columns of type ``varchar`` with a length limited to be incorrectly casted to another type if used as argument in a function that has several type overloads.

 - Fixed an issue that caused ``ALTER TABLE ADD COLUMN`` statements to remove constraints like analyzers or ``NOT NULL`` from existing columns in the same table.